duckstar001/testing/README.md

- New tutorial not using extension

 # Motion with the Microbit

 ## Introduction @unplugged
 Make things move using a servo.
 Boo!
+123

 ## Step 1